-(4) Anasazi Heritage Center and Dolores Overlook
+(4) Canyon of the Ancients Visitor Center and Museum, and Dolores Overlook

-(5) Upper Delores Valley
+(5) Upper Dolores Valley

-Rico, Dunton, The Meadows- the headwaters of the Delores River are high in the San Juan Mountains near Lizard Head Pass.
+Rico, Dunton, The Meadows- the headwaters of the Dolores River are high in the San Juan Mountains near Lizard Head Pass.
 This is a lazy day trip which takes the visitor through Dunton, a turn of the century gold-mining town.
 You pass through the meadows and tall Aspens to meet Highway 145 above Rico.
 This trip puts on a great fall show.